MicrosoftDocs/fabric-docs/docs/get-started/copilot-privacy-security.md

 ### Check Copilot outputs before you use them

 - Copilot responses can include inaccurate or low-quality content, so make sure to review outputs before you use them in your work.
-- People who can meaningfully evaluate the content's accuracy and appropriateness should reviews the outputs.
+- People who can meaningfully evaluate the content's accuracy and appropriateness should review the outputs.
 - Today, Copilot features work best in the English language.
 Other languages may not perform as well.

 > [!IMPORTANT]